Jovaan-Whitton/Linux-File-Permissions/README.md

 </details>

+---

 ## Change directory permissions

-In the projects directory the files and directories belong to Researcher 2, so they alone should have access to the draft’s directory and its contents.
-As the owner, the user owner type should be the only one with execute access, represented by an “x”.
-To do this we use the command “chmod g-x drafts”.
-The chmod command indicates we are changing permissions, the “g-x” argument states we want to remove execute permissions from the group owner type, and the “drafts” argument indicates we want to remove the group owner types execute permissions from the draft directory
+Only Researcher 2 should have access to the drafts/ directory.
+To remove execute permissions from the group:

+- `chmod g-x drafts`

 <details>
   <summary>Restricting directory access using chmod</summary>